MarioRuggieri/G-IDW/README.md

 # Installation and Usage

 `src/demo.cu` is an example of usage on random data.
-It launches 25 times the CPU and GPU algorithms and shows for both the mean time and standard deviation.
+It launches 25 times the CPU and GPU algorithms and shows for both the average execution time and standard deviation.

 **Demo installation**
   ```